Daredevil set for supersonic skydive over New Mexico

-An Austrian daredevil made last-minute preparations on Tuesday for a death-defying skydive from a balloon 23 miles over the New Mexico desert after delays due to winds earlier in the day.
+An Austrian daredevil made last-minute preparations on Tuesday for a death-defying s kydive from a balloon 23 miles (37 km) over the New Mexico desert af ter delays due to winds earlier in the day.

-Felix Baumgartner, a 43-year-old helicopter pilot, hot-air balloonist and professional skydiver, would break a longstanding altitude record and the sound barrier if the jump goes forward.7
+Felix Baumgartner, a 43-year-old helicopter pilot, hot-air balloonist and professional skydiver, would break a longstanding altitude record and the sound barrier if the jump goes forward.

-Baumgartner's team said the launch of a massive but fragile helium balloon that would carry him up to 120,000 feet above Roswell, New Mexico, had been scheduled for about 1:15 p.m.
-EDT (1715 GMT).
+Baumgartner's team said the launch of a massive but fragile helium balloon that would carry him u p t o 120,000 feet (36,576 meters) above Roswell, New Mexico, had been sc heduled for about 1:1 5 p.m .
+EDT (1715 GMT ).

 The launch was delayed by about four hours because of winds above the launch site, the team said in a statement.